AbsolutDev/reddit-client/README.md

 ## Known Issues
 - videos have no sound.
 It's a limitation of the [Reddit JSON API](https://github.com/reddit-archive/reddit/wiki/JSON).
-- the page seems to slightly exceed the width of a smartphone screen in portrait mode.
-This has been noticed in Chrome on both Android and iPhone and allows slightly sliding the page horizontally.
 - in absence of an official documentation, I have tried to think of and cover as many post formats as possible, but I cannot guarantee I haven't left any out.
-Such posts would be shown as 'Unknown content type'
+Such posts would be shown as 'Unknown content type'.